You'll pay a 10% penalty unless you qualify for one of these exceptions

 6. You’re using the money for qualified higher education expenses.

 A college degree is pricey these days.
 If you’re footing the bill for education expenses, your Roth IRA may be a valuable source of funding.
-It’s possible to avoid the 10 percent penalty if you’re using Roth IRA assets to pay for qualified education expenses for yourself, your spouse or your child.
-Qualified education expenses include tuition, fees, books, supplies and equipment required for enrollment.
-Room and board is also covered for students who are enrolled at least half-time (there are specifics about how much you can spend).
+It’s possible to avoid the 10% penalty if you’re using Roth IRA assets to pay for qualified education expenses for yourself, your spouse, or your child.
+Qualified education expenses include tuition, fees, books, supplies, and equipment required for enrollment.
+Room and board are also covered for students who are enrolled at least half-time (there are specifics about how much you can spend).

 7. You’re taking substantially equal payments from the plan.

-In some cases, you may need to make regular withdrawals from a Roth IRA before age 59½, instead of taking a single lump-sum distribution.
-If you’re taking periodic distributions of the same amount, the 10 percent penalty wouldn’t kick in.
+In some cases, you may need to make regular withdrawals from a Roth IRA before age 59 ½ instead of taking a single lump-sum distribution.
+If you’re taking periodic distributions of the same amount, the 10% penalty wouldn’t kick in.
 The IRS can use one of three methods to determine the amount of the payments you’re entitled to receive and the payments must be spread out over five years.